-The 2013 drilling programme totalled 5,532m of pre-collared RC/DD drilling and predominantly tested a broad area of the eastern Maroochydore tenement areas to depths of 300 to 800m.
+The previous drilling programmes predominantly tested a broad area of the eastern Maroochydore tenement areas to depths of 300 to 800m.
 Drilling tested blind large scale structures based upon specialist interpretation of detailed magnetic and gravity data.
 All holes intersected Broadhurst Formation sediments, gabbro intrusive and the target zone at the predicted depth.
 Most holes intersected moderate to strong pyrrhotite but were deficient in chalcopyrite.
 Weak chalcopyrite was intersected in drill holes 13MAD007 and 13MAD010, extending the north-westerly strike of the Maroochydore copper sulphide mineralisation by a further kilometre and to a vertical depth of 600m down plunge with a best copper intersection of 5m @ 0.35% Cu from 614m at a 0.3% Cu cut-off ( 13MAD010).

 Magnetic highs west of the deposit are interpreted as possible repetitions of a magnetic pyrrhotite horizon identified within a number of previous holes in the immediate footwall to the Copper Horizon.

-The information in this release that relates to Mineral Resources for the Maroochydore projects is based on and accurately reflects reports prepared by DataGeo and Sivasamy in 2013/14.
-Mr Ball and Mr Sivasamy have the necessary experience relevant to the style of mineralisation, the type of deposit and the activity undertaken to qualify as a ´Competent Person´ under the JORC Code for Reporting of Mineral Resources and Ore Reserves (2012 Edition).
+The information in this release that relates to Mineral Resources for the Nifty and Maroochydore copper projects is based on and accurately reflects reports prepared by DataGeo and Sivasamy in 2013-15.
+Mr Ball and Mr Sivasamy have the necessary experience relevant to the style of mineralisation, the type of deposit and the activity undertaken to qualify as a ‘Competent Person’ under the JORC Code for Reporting of Mineral Resources and Ore Reserves (2012 Edition).
 Mr Ball and Mr Sivasamy have given their consent to the inclusion of the material in the form and context in which it appears.
 Mr Ball is Principal of DataGeo Geological Consultant (an independent geological consultancy).
 Mr Sivasamy is a full time employee of Aditya Birla Minerals Limited.

-Contact us for more information on copper exploration, copper production, underground mining, Birla Nifty copper mine in WA, Birla Mt Gordon copper mine in QLD or copper investment opportunities.
+Contact us for more information on copper exploration, copper production, underground mining, Birla Nifty copper mine and Maroochydore copper project in WA, or copper investment opportunities.

-To learn more about our copper production, copper exploration , copper mine in WA and QLD, copper mining, underground mining or copper investment opportunities, copper operations, contact Aditya Birla Minerals.
+To learn more about our copper production, copper exploration , copper mine in WA, copper mining, underground mining or copper investment opportunities, copper operations, contact Aditya Birla Minerals.